 - Add the onions, carrots, celery and jalapeno and cook until tender, about 10-15 minutes.

 - Add the garlic and cook until fragrant, about a minute

 - Mix in the flour and let it cook for 2-3 minutes.

 - Add the broth, beer, bacon, beef, potato, ketchup, mustard, worcestershire sauce and tomatoes, bring to a boil, reduce the heat and simmer until the potatoes are tender, about 10-15 minutes.

-- Season with cayenne, salt and pepper and enjoy!
+- Season with cayenne, salt and pepper to taste!

-- While the soup is cooking, toss the bun cubes in the reserved bacon grease and bake in a preheated 400F/200C oven until lightly golden brown, about 10 minutes, turning half way through.
+- While the soup is cooking, toss the bun cubes in bacon grease, salt, and pepper, and bake in a preheated 400F/200C oven until lightly golden brown, about 10 minutes, turning half way through.